RocketMobster/warpcorereports/README.md

 ## Stardate Calculator

-- Toggle the panel below the main controls with "Show Stardate Calculator".
+- Access the Stardate controls from the mobile “Stardate” accordion.
 - Convert Calendar Date ↔ Stardate using common TOS/TNG-era approximations.
 - Enable "Use Stardate in Report" to apply the calculator’s stardate to generated reports.
 - When enabled, the current override value is shown inline next to the toggle.
- - Click the info icon to view the exact formulas used.
-Formulas are rendered with KaTeX for clarity, and you can copy them with the "Copy formulas" button.
+- Click the info icon to view formulas where available.
+Formulas are rendered with KaTeX for clarity, and you can copy them when supported.

 ## Browser Compatibility